 We leave towards Cappadocia, Göreme which will be your final destination is located 620km from Pamukkale.
 If you seem to be many km, try to take an intermediate break, for example, I recommend Guzelyurt.

-Guzelyurt is located 560km from Pamukkale, I came here by chance, booking a hotel on booking.com.
+Guzelyurt is located 560km from Pamukkale, I came here by chance, booking a hotel on booking.com (use the widget at your right).
 The Cappadocia Mayaoglu hotel, apart from a delicious breakfast, offers the possibility to dine in a cave a typical menu, a good point because the area does not offer much gastronomy.
 I think is one of the nicest hotels I have ever seen, the landscape when you wake up in the morning is very impressive.
 Guzelyurt is very similar to the famous Cappadocia, obviously much less extensive and less known.

 Another tip I can give you is that at 100km from Guzelyurt you will find the famous Lake Tuz (Tuz Gul).
 The second largest lake in Turkey, one of the largest hypersaline lakes in the world and his three mines operating in the lake produce 63% of the salt consumed in Turkey.
 The only problem is that you have to get to Tuzgölü Restoran (the north of the lake) to take pictures.